rj-dev/skills-build-applications-w-copilot-agent-mode/docs/mona-high-school-fitness-tracker.md

 Let's do the following step by step

 - Update #file:monafit-tracker/backend/monafit_tracker/views.py to replace the return for the rest api url endpiints with the codespace url http://[REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]-8000.app.github.dev for django
-- Replace <codespace-name> with [REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]
+- Replace <codespace-name> with [probable-umbrella-56v474gjqj3vgvp]
 - Run the Django server

 HTTP 200 OK